MaximilianKindshofer/eat/Readme.md

 No license fees are requested except for military and related uses, commercial (re)sale, optional commercial licenses are available, and donations are always welcome!
 You can contact me via maximilian@kindshofer.net

-Woodhouse is distributed under the standard BSD license:
+EAT is distributed under the standard BSD license: